jni4net/jni4net/trunk/content/samples/ReadMe.txt

 3) myCSharpDemoCalc - demonstrates how to wrap your own C# library easily.

+4) myJavaDemoCalc - demonstrates how to wrap your own Java library easily.

 5) fop - this is bit more complex sample of Java library used by C# program.
    Currently, there is no good xsl:fo library for .NET.
    We demostrate how jni4net could solve such situation.